vtphan/Code4Brownies/README.md

 Code4Brownies is a software that allows instructors and students share codes in real time during a lecture or study session.

-The setting is basically as follows:
+The workflow is basically as follows:

 + Instructor and students install [Sublime Text 3](https://www.sublimetext.com/3).